Research

 (3) Trajectory optimization and optimal path planning

-This research investigates optimal path planning of aircraft and ocean vehicles using tools from nonlinear optimal control theory or robotics (Pontryagin’s Minimum Principle, model-predictive control, sampling-based motion planning, etc.).
+This research investigates optimal path planning of aircraft, spacecraft, and ocean vehicles using tools from nonlinear optimal control theory or robotics (Pontryagin’s Minimum Principle, model-predictive control, sampling-based motion planning, etc.).
 Reference paths are a fundamental component of a guidance, navigation, and control (GNC) system.
 Optimal path planning typically aims to minimize/maximize some performance criteria such as time, energy, or risk.

 Examples of past and ongoing work: